 The interwebs are abuzz from the NPR interview earlier this week with entomologist Douglas Emlen, who is a specialist on scarab beetles.
-(And how funny is it that a discussion of Dung Beetles happened on a program called “Fresh Air”?!)
+(A discussion of Dung Beetles happened on a program called “Fresh Air;” I am entertained.)

 At about 34:00, he started telling some fun entomology stories–one of which ended with a statement that most mass-produced, pre-ground coffee, as well as chocolate, has roach parts in it.

 For some people, though, including interviewer Terri Gross, this clearly this was another case of OMGWTFBUGZINMAIFOODZ!
 For those that aren’t afraid to know, here is the allowable amount of insects in chocolate and coffee beans:

 |CHOCOLATE AND CHOCOLATE LIQUOR||Insect filth

 |Average is 60 or more insect fragments per 100 grams when 6 100-gram subsamples are examined

 Any 1 subsample contains 90 or more insect fragments